 Here’s all you’ll need to make our awesome baked ziti recipe:

-• Italian Sausage: This recipe starts with a homemade meat sauce that is made with Italian sausage.
+- Italian Sausage: This recipe starts with a homemade meat sauce that is made with ground Italian sausage.
 The sausage is stuffed with tons of herbs and spices, which brings a lot of flavor to the dish.
 You can use hot, mild, or sweet Italian sausage.

-• Ziti: Ziti is a smooth, tube-shaped pasta that is perfect for this cozy casserole.
-If you can’t find ziti pasta at your local store, you can use rigatoni, which is similar but has a ridged texture on the outside.
-Penne will also work in a pinch.
+- Ziti: This is a smooth, tube-shaped pasta that is perfect for this cozy casserole.
+If you can’t find ziti pasta at your local store, I’ve shared some of my favorite substitutions below!

 Can I Add Vegetables?